One of the deepest problems in the world is the loss of the concept of consent.

 The most revealing form of this is the way American "liberals" talk about their designs for the world.
 I hear them ask "what are the pros and cons of (forcing people to do) X", and "to even out wealth, we should tax it", and "mass slavery would have three main benefits".
 They phrase things from an impersonal perspective, as if there's no such thing as something that's not your decision.

-And then they go on Youtube and rant about consent, like they have any right to talk about such a thing.
+And then they go on Youtube and rant about consent.

 I once explained to a liberal man that drivers' licenses are tyranny because it's evil to use violence against people for no other crime than driving without your approval.
 His response: "Well, I don't know if we can just get rid of that whole system...
 I'd wanna see some certification before I let someone drive."
 To him, all decisions are his.
 If he thinks it would be safer, it's just automatically justified to impose it on other people, no matter how much cruelty it takes to enforce it.